ffradorsys/openshift-origin-azurede/README.md

 You will need to create a Key Vault to store your SSH Private Key that will then be used as part of the deployment.

 1. **Create Key Vault using Powershell**<br/>
   a.
-Create new resource group: New-AzureRMResourceGroup -Name 'ResourceGroupName' -Location 'West US'<br/>
+Create new resource group: New-AzureRMResourceGroup -Name 'ResourceGroupName' -Location 'Westeurope'<br/>
   b.
-Create key vault: New-AzureRmKeyVault -VaultName 'KeyVaultName' -ResourceGroup 'ResourceGroupName' -Location 'West US'<br/>
+Create key vault: New-AzureRmKeyVault -VaultName 'KeyVaultName' -ResourceGroup 'ResourceGroupName' -Location 'Westeurope'<br/>
   c.
 Create variable with sshPrivateKey: $securesecret = ConvertTo-SecureString -String '[copy ssh Private Key here - including line feeds]' -AsPlainText -Force<br/>
   d.
 Create Secret: Set-AzureKeyVaultSecret -Name 'SecretName' -SecretValue $securesecret -VaultName 'KeyVaultName'<br/>
   e.
 Enable the Key Vault for Template Deployments: Set-AzureRmKeyVaultAccessPolicy -VaultName 'KeyVaultName' -ResourceGroupName 'ResourceGroupName' -EnabledForTemplateDeployment